-Our first meeting of the year will be on January 20, 2015.
-We will meet at 7pm, Polk Municipal Building.
+Our next meeting will be on March 17, 2015, 7pm at Polk Municipal Building.

 Due to the rain, our exhibit at Ross Township Day was a wash out.
 We had a good display of invasive plant species, and a buzzboard for kids to match larval macroinvertebrate species with the adult forms.
 The rain squashed our efforts.
 There were far more exhibitors than people interested in the exhibits.